 1. Incomplete or Missing Data

-If a company doesn’t keep good records, it’s hard to get a clear picture of its costs.
+If a company does not keep good records, it is hard to get a clear picture of its costs.
 Missing information can lead to mistakes in the analysis.

 2. Changing Costs